MarkusMannheim/code-breaker/README.md

 > XORHEXA5D75

 Now, if this challenge has taught me anything, it's the value of Wikipedia.
-And yes, a quick search tells me there's [such a thing as a `XOR` cipher](https://en.wikipedia.org/wiki/XOR_cipher).
+And yes, a quick search tells me there's [such a thing as a XOR cipher](https://en.wikipedia.org/wiki/XOR_cipher).

 ## Puzzle 4: XOR cipher

 XOR stands for eXclusive OR, a logical operation that you can read about elsewhere.
 In fact, you'll find dozens of XOR calculators, encoders and decoders online.

 The problem?
-Almost none of them work for this challenge.
+Almost none of them worked for me.

 The reason for that is the next part of the clue: `HEX`.
 It's clear this means [hexademical code](https://en.wikipedia.org/wiki/Hexadecimal).
 Scan the small characters in the centre of the coin: they're mostly numbers, with some letters thrown in.
 However, you'll note that only six letters are used: `A` through to `F`.
-So, 10 digits plus six letters makes 16 characters: all those characters are almost certainly a base 16 numeric code &mdash; a hexademical code.
+So, 10 digits plus six letters makes 16 characters: all those characters are almost certainly a base 16 numeric code &mdash; another way of saying hexademical code.

-The final part of the clue, `A5D75`, is also hex code &mdash; and a cute way of writing ASD75 (yes, the agency is celebrating 75 years, we get it).
+The final part of the clue, `A5D75`, is also hex code &mdash; and a cute way of writing ASD75 (happy birthday, ASD!).

 At this point, I'll spare you the several frustrated hours I spent reading about XOR and trying to decrypt code with a typo in it.
 This is what matters: